 Is the current discussion about all hormonal contraceptives?

 When it comes to concern about impact on HIV risk, the main focus is on DMPA.
 Extensive data on the oral contraceptive pill offers no indication of increased HIV risk.
 This doesn't mean that other hormonal methods do not affect HIV risk—there just isn’t as much information about rates of HIV in women who use them.
 This is because the oral pill and DMPA are among the most widely used contraceptive methods in sub-Saharan Africa.
-According to the WHO-commissioned systematic review, the limited data to date do not suggest concern about the injectable known as NET-EN (an injection every two months that relies synthetic hormones other than progestogin, the hormone in DMPA.
-But there are many gaps in the data.
+NET-EN is also classified as having a possible association with HIV risk however there are fewer data on this specific method than there are on DMPA.
+There are many other gaps in the data.
 For example, there are no data on the Sayana Press method, which uses the same hormone found in DMPA but at a lower dose.

 Do all hormonal contraceptives have the same effects on the genital tract?

 No. Different contraceptive methods contain different synthetic hormones and/or different doses of the same synthetic hormones.